Mercy14846/Flood-Monitoring-and-Resilience-in-the-Niger-River-Basin/README.md

 1. **Data Acquisition**: Collect and preprocess satellite imagery and terrain datasets.
 2. **Flood Mapping**: Apply spectral indices (e.g., NDWI) and radar analysis to delineate flood extents.
 3. **Impact Analysis**:
-Assess changes in land use and land cover.
+    - Assess changes in land use and land cover.
-Overlay flood extents with population and building datasets.
+    - Overlay flood extents with population and building datasets.
-Visualization: Generate maps and reports using geospatial tools.
+4. **Visualization**: Generate maps and reports using geospatial tools.
 Results
 Flood Extent Analysis: A 53% increase in inundation area was observed during the 2022 flood peak.
 Land Use Impacts: